 If the Ethics Commission accepts jurisdiction, it shall so advise both the complainant and respondent by certified mail and provide a copy of the complaint (and any other information submitted by the complainant) to the respondent that it will conduct a probable cause determination and invite the respondent to provide any information the respondent deems relevant to the Commission's determination of probable cause.
-Such information must be submitted to the Commission within twenty one (21) business days of notification.
+Such information must be submitted to the Commission within twenty-one (21) business days of notification.

-- i.
-Within thirtysixty (3060) business days after the response period specified in the previous paragraph of the receipt of a complaint, the Ethics Commission shall meet in an executive session to review and determine if whether there is probable cause that a violation of the Code of Ethics has occurred.
-In so doing, A finding of probable cause means that based on a review of the available information the Ethics Commission shall only consider the information submitted by determines that reasonable grounds exist to believe that the respondent engaged in prohibited conduct by the Code of Ethics.
-If the Ethics Commission does not make a finding of probable cause, the complaint shall be dismissed and a copy of its decision shall be mailed to both the complainant and the respondent.
-Unless the Ethics Commission makes a finding of probable cause, a complaint alleging a violation of this Code of Ethics shall be confidential except upon the request of the respondent. - ii.
-If the Ethics Commission does not find makes a finding of probable cause of a violation of the Code, it shall notify in writing to, which shall require four (4) affirmative votes, it shall so advise both the complainant and the respondent within five (5) business days of its findings and a summary of the reasons and the complaint, and the record of investigation shall remain confidential.
-Upon a finding of no probable cause, the case file will be sealed and all matters pertaining thereto shall remain confidential and began a formal investigation process.
+Within thirty (30) business days after the response period specified in the previous paragraph, the Ethics Commission shall meet in an executive session to determine if there is probable cause that a violation of the Code has occurred.
+In so doing, the Ethics Commission shall only consider the information submitted by the complainant and the respondent.

+If the Ethics Commission does not find probable cause of a violation of the Code, it shall notify in writing to both the complainant and the respondent within five (5) business days of its findings and a summary of the reasons and the complaint, and the record of investigation shall remain confidential.
+Upon a finding of no probable cause, the case file will be sealed and all matters pertaining thereto shall remain confidential.

 If the Ethics Commission determines, by four (4) affirmative votes that there is probable cause of a violation of the code, it shall notify the complainant, respondent; Town Council and Mayor in writing within five (5) business days of such determination.
-The Town

-Council will authorize the Ethics Commission to perform an investigation.
+The Town Council will authorize the Ethics Commission to perform an investigation.
 An investigation shall be conducted within (90) business days of determining whether the complaint is in violation of this Code.

 All notifications under this section shall be sent via certified mail, return receipt requested.

 In the conduct of its investigation, the Ethics Commission shall have the power to hold hearings, administer oaths, examine witnesses, receive oral and documentary evidence, subpoena witnesses, and to require the production for examination by the Commission of any books and papers as permitted by law which are relevant in any manner under investigation or in question.